Abrar-Akbar/Nginx-PHP-MySQL-Docker-Setup/README.md

 # Nginx-PHP-MySQL Docker Setup

-This repository contains a Docker setup for running a web application stack consisting of Nginx, PHP, and MySQL.
+This repository contains a Docker setup for running a web application stack consisting of Nginx, PHP, MySQL, and Nginx Proxy Manager.
 It's designed to be easily deployable using Docker Compose.

 ## Features